-In the month of August the committee tried two men named Samuel Whittaker and Robert McKenzie.
-They were proven guilty of very serious offences of burglary, robbery, and arson.
+In August the committee tried two men named Samuel Whittaker and Robert McKenzie.
+They were proven guilty of very serious offenses of burglary, robbery, and arson.
 It was understood that they were to be executed on the 21st of that month.
 A writ was issued by Judge Norton, of the Supreme Court, commanding the sheriff to bring the prisoners before his court at a certain hour to be dealt with according to law.
-That night the sheriff and one deputy gained admission in some way to the rooms of the committee, where the prisoners were confined, led them down stairs, and placed them in charge of police officers awaiting them below.
-No immediate steps were taken by the committee to remedy this interference with their purposes, but on the following Sunday, shortly after two o’clock in the afternoon a carriage turned into Broadway from DuPont Street, and halted a short distance from the jail.
+That night the sheriff and one deputy gained admission in some way to the rooms of the committee, where the prisoners were confined, led them downstairs, and placed them in charge of police officers awaiting them below.
+No immediate steps were taken by the committee to remedy this interference with their purposes, but on the following Sunday, shortly after two o’clock in the afternoon a carriage turned into Broadway from DuPont Street and halted a short distance from the jail.
 It was at this hour that the prisoners were brought from their cells to hear divine service from the chaplain of the prison.

-A pre-concerted rush was made from the outside, the prisoners captured, and carried off to the rooms of the committee.
-The fire bell tolled the signal for the assembly of the members of the committee, and along with them poured a stream of fifteen thousand people before their rooms, wild with excitement, and yelling their approbation of the recapture of the prisoners.
+A pre-concerted rush was made from the outside, the prisoners captured and carried off to the rooms of the committee.
+The fire bell tolled the signal for the assembly of the members of the committee, and along with them poured a stream of 15,000 people before their rooms, wild with excitement, and yelling their approbation of the recapture of the prisoners.
 Brought face to face with the civil authorities, they would stand or fall by that act.
 The prisoners were sentenced to immediate execution, and hanged at once from the windows of the rooms of the committee, in the presence of and with the approbation of the assembled multitude.
 Only seventeen minutes elapsed between the reception of the prisoners and their execution by order of the committee.
 Public opinion and the press declared that the Vigilance Committee had redeemed its honor.

-Having thus established their authority and vindicated their cause, they arose to the full height of their power, and struck terror among criminals of every degree.
-Henceforth there was no need of their services.
+Having thus established their authority and vindicated their cause, they arose to the full height of their power and struck terror among criminals of every degree.
+Henceforth there was no need for their services.
 Crime fled before their power of suppression, and they now left the execution of the laws in the hands of the civil authorities, retaining, however, their unaltered organization, and imparting to the officer as well as the criminal within his hands the knowledge that at any moment when necessary the committee would again ring the alarm upon its fire-bell, and protect and preserve that social order which by their vigilant acts they had rescued from a chaos of crime and placed in the hands of the civil authorities.

 As far as known, but one woman died at the hands of the Vigilantes of California.
 She was a Spanish woman, of remarkable beauty, who dealt the game of Monte in the early days of Downieville.
 Clothed in her gay attire, her dark lustrous eyes flashing with the excitement of the game, and a profusion of dark locks falling upon her shoulders, together with a voluptuous form and superb carriage, she was the object of much attention from the rough miners and others who gathered around the table, and sat beneath her spell at the fascinating game of Monte.